Justice and compassion

 Great Day of Service

 The Great Day of Service, organized by the Justice & Compassion Team, brings together St. Paul’s members and friends of all ages to serve in our community.
-The Great Day of Service will be October 3, 2021 but a number of activities will allow for self-paced participation throughout the week.
-Coordinators for each project will provide more details closer to the event.
+We have a variety of service projects from which to choose.

-PARK/TRAIL CLEAN-UP (coordinator: Beth Pierce) - Beautify a local park and trails in the Kensington area by cleaning up trash.
+• PARK/TRAIL CLEAN-UP (coordinator: Beth Pierce) - Beautify a local park and trails in the Kensington area by cleaning up trash.
 We'll caravan from St. Paul's following the 9AM service on October 3 to a local park.
 Long sleeves and pants, sturdy work or hiking shoes, and work gloves are recommended!
 Trash bags and plastic gloves will be provided.
 Weather permitting, we will focus on the trail off of Kensington Parkway leading to Rock Creek Park.
-Further details will be forthcoming from the organizers for those who sign up.
 Participate in person.

-HUNGER MINISTRY (coordinator: Dawn Ely) - Help sort food donations in preparation for community distribution.
-Appropriate for all ages though young children should come with a parent or guardian.
+• HUNGER MINISTRY (coordinator: Dawn Ely) - Help sort food donations in preparation for community distribution.
+Appropriate for all ages (young children should come with a parent or guardian).
 Participate in person.

 Better Humans Book Club